After logging on to Windows XP, Vista or 7, Desktop appears. Basically, it looks the same in all versions of Windows from XP to 8.1.

 In Windows 8, there is no Start button visible on Taskbar, but if you move mouse pointer to the bottom left, the Start screen button appears.
 Clicking it opens Start screen, right-clicking it opens Quick Links menu with access to system management tools.
 The latter is also available using keyboard shortcut Windows Key+X.

-Windows 8.1 has Start "tip" with Windows logo back to the leftmost corner of Taskbar, but it will still open Start screen, not classical Start menu.
+Windows 8.1 brings Start "tip" with Windows logo back to the leftmost corner of Taskbar, but it will still open Start screen, not classic Start menu.
 The "tip" will also be displayed outside of Desktop area (for example, while an app is running) anytime you move mouse pointer to the lower left edge of screen.

 By default, Quick Links menu in Windows 8.1 has Windows PowerShell shortcuts instead of Command Prompt ones.
 This can be reverted in Taskbar's Navigation settings.

-Also, note that Shutdown options are back.
+Also, note that Shutdown/Power options are back in the menu.
 Yay!

 Quick Launch Bar / Quick Launch Toolbar includes buttons to launch favorite programs.
 You can rearrange the buttons using your mouse - just click and hold on a program button and drag it to a different position.